cainhill/render-engine/README.md

 * ✅ Runs in a Dockerised Python environment
 * ✅ Runs as non-root user
 * ✅ Triggers by webhook and reports HTTP status
-* ✅ Only renders a video if inputs are new or changed
+* ✅ Only renders a video if input is new or changed

 ## 🧱 Dependencies